andrewmkato/AndrewMKato/README.md

 ## Where to Contact Me

 - Email: andrewmkato@gmail.com
-- Work- or school-related inquiries: anmkato@ucsc.edu
+- Work- or academic-related inquiries: anmkato@ucsc.edu
 - LinkedIn: www.linkedin.com/in/andrewkato

 --> Feel free to reach out if you have any questions or similar interests!